xichen1997/xichen1997.github.io/_posts/2024-07-21-When-ChatGPT-will-let-you-down-After-6-hours-on-a-project.markdown

 The LLM can give us lots of information based on the training data.
 However, it still has many disadvantage.

-### First thing is hallucination.
+### First, hallucination.

-it will make up some knowledge which doesn't exist with prior knowledge, in this case, it made up the knowledge about HA in raspberry pi5.
-And it can't tell us which one is not possible, and we should stop trying in certain way(lack of reasoning capacity).
+It will make up some knowledge which doesn't based on prior knowledge.
+In my case, it made up the knowledge about HA in raspberry pi5.
+And it can't tell us which one is not possible, and if we should stop trying with current method(lack of reasoning capacity).

 This will lead us spending a lot of time to debug what it tells us, which is much more time consuming.
 If I knew the raspberry pi5 can't use GPIO with HA I wouldn't try it.

 ### Even if it has lots of shortages, we can still use it and learn from it.

-For example, I used it and learned how to setup addons in HomeAssistant, which I will almost not touch this area, and it also teaches me how to make a docker image with Dockerfile in a understandable and practical way, which is really helpful.
+For example, I used it and learned how to setup addons in HomeAssistant, which I would almost never touch this area, and it also taught me how to make a docker image with Dockerfile in a understandable and practical way, which is really helpful.

 We should take the advantage with LLM to open our horizon and technical stacks, this will provide different point of view when we meet something new.

 ### Expert will has more advantage

 This new technology will benefit the experienced programmer more.
 Once the LLM provide some solutions or code, the programmer with more experience will know if this is possible or not very quick and give some more detailed instruction to LLM.
 As we know if we give a more detailed and well-organized description, we will have better output.

-In this case these experts will free their hands from debugs and tedious work and think more deeper and systemically, which greatly increase their production rate(Few people could organize a company).
+In this case these experts will free their hands from debugs and tedious work and think more deeper and systemically, which greatly increase productivity(Few people could organize a company).

 The LLM is more like a powerful tool.
-These with lots of prior knowledge will take good use of it in the best way.
+Those with lots of prior knowledge will use it in the best way.